-Interproximal Reduction Treatment: How Does It Work?
+Interproximal Reduction for Dark Triangles: How Does It Work?

 Interproximal reduction also goes by the name of ‘tooth stripping’ or ‘interdental reduction’.
 The treatment involves mechanical elimination of a small amount of enamel between two adjacent teeth.
 It is used to relieve crowding or reduce black triangles.